deepak-7777/Project1/README.md

-# 📂 10-Minute Delivery Shopping App
+# 📂 10-Minute Delivery App

 This repository contains an **online shopping application** based on a 10-minute delivery concept, inspired by instant grocery delivery platforms.
 The app focuses on providing a quick shopping experience with fast product selection and cart management.